Have You Been Denied Social Security Disability Benefits?

 Who Is Eligible To Receive Social Security Disability Benefits?

-In general, the Social Security Administration will pay cash benefits to those who are unable to work for a year or more because of a physical or mental disability.
-In order to receive these benefits, one must prove that s/he is in fact disabled or suffering from a disability.
+In general, the Social Security Administration will pay cash benefits to those who are unable to work for at least one year because of a physical or mental disability.
+In order to receive these benefits, a claimant must prove the existence of a disabling condition.

-Under Social Security, disability is based on one's inability to work.
-One is considered disabled if s/he cannot perform the work that s/he could before, and if s/he cannot adjust to other types of work because of her/his medical condition(s).
-To qualify for Social Security disability benefits, one's disability must either last, or be expected to last, for at least a year or to result in death.
+Disability is based on an individual’s inability to work.
+A disability exists if the claimant is unable to perform the type of work previously held and cannot adjust to other types of work due to at least one medical condition.
+To qualify for Social Security disability benefits, a claimant’s disability must last, or be expected to last, for at least a year or result in death.

-How Much Money Will I Get If I Am Qualified To Receive Social Security Disability Benefits?
+How Much Money Will I Receive If I Qualify For Social Security Disability Benefits?

 If you are under the age of 65 and qualify for Social Security disability benefits, you may receive monthly cash benefits in the same amount you would have, had you retired at the age of 65.
 This holds true for as long as you remain disabled.

-Should I Get A Lawyer To Represent Me In Applying For Social Security Disability Benefits?
+Should I Retain A Lawyer To Represent Me In My Social Security Disability Claim?

-How Can A Lawyer Help Me In Getting My Social Security Disability Benefits?
+How Can A Lawyer Help Me Obtain Social Security Disability Benefits?

 What Should I Do If My Application For Disability Benefits Is Denied?

-If you or someone you know has been improperly denied Social Security disability benefits, contact us immediately , and we will be prepared to review the facts of the incident.
+If you or someone you know has been improperly denied Social Security disability benefits, contact us immediately, and we will be prepared to review the circumstances regarding your claim.
 Once we have received your information, a member of our staff will contact you concerning your claim as soon as possible.